SamMed05/sm_blog/_posts/2021-06-11-hello-world.markdown

 Forcing myself to expose my *mental things* out loud ensure the clarity, the honesty and the transparency of my thoughts and strengthens them. <br>
 This however must not damage the habit of having an open mentality and being able to listen to everyone's opinions, and I am aware of it.
 I think that having common topics to share and discuss is important for a healthy evolution of society, and it helps us to know ourselves more deeply. <br>
+And if sometimes it feels like I'm talking about weird things that don't concern anyone and anything, actually they have to do with our everyday actions: making a choice, planning the future, determining when something is fair or not…

 As I recently read [in this blog post](https://billmei.net/blog/why-blog):